notnyt/beaglebone/README.md

 #### Edge Triggers in the Background
 If you do not want to block while waiting for an edge trigger, the method **#run_on_edge** will run a callback when an edge trigger is detected.
 This method will spawn a new thread and wait for an edge trigger in the background.
 You may only have one of these threads active per pin.

+This example will detect edge triggers in the background and output information when triggered.

 ```ruby
 # Initialize pin P9_11 in INPUT mode